Dublin West TD Nulty resigns after admitting 'inappropriate messages'

 Independent TD Patrick Nulty tonight resigned from the Dáil in a shock move, saying he had "sent inappropiate messages via Facebook".

-Deputy Nulty's resignation came amid revelationss published by the Sunday World saying he sent explicit messages to a number of woman, including one to a girl aged 17.
+Deputy Nulty's resignation came amid revelations published by the Sunday World saying he sent explicit messages to a number of women, including one to a girl aged 17.

 "I sent inappropriate messages via Facebook," the Dublin West deputy, 31, said in a statement.

 "This included inadvertently sending one to a 17-year-old woman.

 "To the best of my knowledge I have never met this woman and the message was sent while under the influence of alcohol."

 The Sunday World claims Mr Nulty, 31, asked a schoolgirl in a late night Facebook message: “Have you ever been spanked?”

 It is further alleged that a woman was asked to send underwear in the post and another was urged to wear a skirt when visiting a constituency clinic.

 The newspaper said it confronted the TD with “geo-tagging” evidence claiming the messages were sent from inside Leinster House,

 The former Labour TD was elected to the Dáil in 2011 in the by-election that followed the death of former finance minister Brian Lenihan, having served as a councillor on Fingal County Council from June 2009 to October 2011.